About The Pure Land of the Indestructible Buddha, Inc.

 - Trained Pure Land volunteers will be on hand to provide companionship, emotional and spiritual support, to both the dying person and their carers.
 Other volunteers will assist with cleaning, cooking, garden, and building maintenance.
 A Resident Manager will live at the Centre.
 The family/carers will be expected to live in much of the time and to take responsibility for the nursing and medical needs of the patient.

-- To help meet the costs of running the Centre, the patient, and their family/carer will need to make a contribution towards expenses.
+- To help meet the costs of running The Pure Land, the patient, and their family/carer will need to make a contribution towards expenses.

-In summary, the Pure Land Centre will provide the environment for a peaceful and virtuous death, for those who wish for an emphasis on emotional and spiritual care during their last weeks.
+In summary, The Pure Land will provide the environment for a peaceful and virtuous death, for those who wish for an emphasis on emotional and spiritual care during their last weeks.
 The family/carers will be expected to take responsibility for the nursing and medical needs of the patient.
 Visiting professionals, from organizations such as Silver Chain, will provide the requested nursing and medical care.
-The Centre will be run primarily by trained volunteers, with a Resident Manager.
-The Centre will be open to all, but the main users initially are expected to come from Buddhist groups in Perth, and their families.
+The Pure Land will be run primarily by trained volunteers, with a Resident Manager.
+The Pure Land, a multi-faith facility, will be open to all, but the main users initially are expected to come from Buddhist groups in Perth, and their families.